Coming October 10!

 They numbered in the thousands, and in addition to just enjoying being teens and playing that “degenerate” jazz and blues music and exploring their sexuality, they’d hunt down Hitler Youth patrols and beat the shit out of them on a regular basis.
 The pirate slogan was “Eternal War on the Hitler Youth.”

-Before the war the pirates were seen as little more than an irritation, but during the war they did things such as gather up Allied propaganda dropped by airplanes and push it through people’s mailboxes to spread the word that Hitler was bad.
-They also helped German Army deserters disappear.
+Before the outbreak of World War II the pirates were seen as little more than an irritation by the Nazi government, but during the conflict they did things such as gather up Allied propaganda dropped by airplanes and push it through people’s mailboxes to spread the word that Hitler was bad.
+They also helped German army deserters disappear.
 They added sugar to the gas tanks of Nazi vehicles, pulled down Nazi flags, and even derailed munitions trains.
 On October 25, 1944, the Nazis finally took them seriously and Heinrich Himmler, Hitler’s right-hand man, ordered a crackdown.
-The following month, 13 people, many of them Edelweiss Pirates, were publicly hanged in Cologne.
+The following month, thirteen people, many of them Edelweiss Pirates, were publicly hanged in Cologne.

 The Nazi regime kept up the pressure on the Edelweiss Pirates, imprisoning many and even sending some to concentration camps, but their spirits would not be broken.
 History was unkind to the pirates, viewing them as criminals rather than a true resistance group.
 But efforts have been made to rehabilitate their image and view them as an important part of resistance to fascist authority during WWII.